Yani Gellman: Early life

-Gellman was born in Miami, Florida, to a Canadian father and an Australian mother.
-He is of Jewish Russian, English, and Spanish descent.
+Gellman was born in Miami, Florida, to a Canadian father and an Australian mother, and lived in North York, Canada.
+He is of Russian Jewish, English, and Spanish descent.
 He was named after a family friend, writer Jan Yoors.
 His father was a reporter, and the family frequently moved during Gellman's childhood, living in Australia, Spain, and Texas before settling in Toronto.
 Gellman speaks Spanish, having learned it during his time living in Spain.
 He has a university degree in political science.